China exports up 8.5% in April in unexpected climb

 Exports grew to $295.4 billion compared with a year earlier, although at a slower pace, building on momentum seen in the March data when exports rose 14.8%.

-But imports shrank at a faster pace, with the total slumping 7.9% to $205.2 billion compared to the same time last year, according to data from the General Administration of Customs on Tuesday.
+But imports shrank at a faster pace, with the total slumping 7.9% to $205.2 billion compared to the same time last year, according to data Tuesday from the General Administration of Customs.
 It was down 1.4% in March.
+Trade with the U.S. and European Union showed a contraction in comparison with last year.

-China’s trade surplus in April widened, growing 82.3% as compared to the same period last year.
+China’s trade surplus in April widened, growing 82.3% compared to the same period last year.

-In the first four months of the year, exports edged up 2.5% over the same period of 2022 to $1,117 billion, the General Administration of Customs of China reported.
+In the first four months of the year, exports edged up 2.5% over the same period of 2022 to $1.12 trillion, the General Administration of Customs of China reported.
 Total imports contracted 7.3% to $822 billion.

 Despite that, forecasters say exports should weaken this year.